riazXrazor/node-tailwindo/README.md

 ```bash
 $ tailwindo file.blade.php
 ```
-This option works with the `--replace=true` option
+This option works with the `-p` option

 ## Using the package